nerab/paradeiser/README.md

 ### Cancel the pomodoro

-      $ par pomodoro cancel Just couldn't concentrate anymore.
+      $ par pomodoro cancel

 It will be marked as unsuccessful (remember, a pomodoro is indivisible).
 If no pomodoro is active, the command will throw an error.
 If a break is active, the command will do nothing except printing a warning.
-Remaining arguments, if present, will be added to the pomodoro as annotation.

 ### Initialize Paradeiser